 Ancient Romans used it in rituals and gave it as offerings to the deities because they knew of its healing properties.
 For their part, the Greeks made oils from lavender to wear as perfume.

-Lavender can be used in a relaxing bath, or a calming potion before bed.
+Lavender can be used in a relaxing bath, in Florida Water or as a calming potion before bed.
 It also enhances meditation and sleep.
-These spells with lavender invite good energies to our body and home.
+These spells with lavender invite good energies to our body and home:

 Other names for Lavender: English Lavender, French Lavender, True Lavender.